KevinDeNotariis/blockchain_simulator/README.md

 The transactions in a block will be stored as a Merkle Tree (or Binary hash tree).
 The root of the tree will be stored in the Header of the block, while the transactions themeselves will be stored in the body of the block (like in the Bitcoin blockchain)

-A proof for the belonging of a given transaction (its hash) to the Merkle Tree is given by a sequence of hashes, thanks to which one can see whether the resulting hash is the root of the Merkle Tree the transaction is said to be belonging to.
+A proof for the belonging of a given transaction (its hash) to the Merkle Tree is given by a sequence of hashes, thanks to which one can see whether the resulting hash is the root of the Merkle Tree.

 ### Example: